nishantjr/masters-thesis/thesis.md

         -   Prior to nelson-oppen what was the state
             -   Domain specific are efficient, but not flexible
             -   Generic are flexible but not efficient
+    -   Logical foundations of Maude
+        -   Made up of two logics, one contained in the other (pg.
+10 MM)
-    -   What is Equational Logic?
+        -   Equational Logic
+            -   Quantifier free first-order logic
             -   many- / order-sorted logics
-    -   What is Rewriting Logic?
+        -   What is Rewriting Logic
-        -
-    -   Maude
+            -   Kripke structures
+        -   Reflection & Meta Level
-        -   Meta Level
+            -   Formal Tools are actually written in the Meta Level
+                -   CRC, termination tool, real time tool ...
+                -   Rules can be non-determintistic, tools to explore state space, strategies
         -   Decision Procedures we have
             -   Variant Satisfiability
             -   Congruence Closures